 The Louvre was overwhelming, but I am glad we went.
 With two kids in tow we couldn’t do it justice, but in our short time we did spend there, it was enough for me.

 I was happy with the pre-planning that I did.
 We visited on a Friday at 6 pm which meant it was open to 9.45 pm, and we entered via the Pyramid with absolutely no crowds to be seen.

 There are other entry points to the Louvre apart from the Pyramid that I have read about that allow you to avoid the crowds that you usually find at the main entrance, but at that time it worked out well.

-I had printed off a self-guided tour that I gave to the kids to navigate.
+I had printed off a self-guided tour, the Louvre’s website has good information for visitors and also provides themed trails.
+I gave it to the kids to navigate.
 They did a great job, and it kept them occupied.
 In addition to this, we also visited Napoleon’s Apartments.

 Can you see my son contemplating the Mona Lisa?

 Montmartre is in Paris’ 18th Arrondissement and located well out of the main areas of the city.
 But because of its location on a large hill, the views over Paris are breathtaking.

 When I visit again, we will be staying in this area.
 It has a warm, friendly and distinctly arty atmosphere, perfect for an artist.

 Once home to many artists including Claude Monet, Salvador Dali, Amedeo Modigliani, Vincent van Gogh and just to name a few, Montmartre seemed like the obvious choice as a Paris base.